 All Temple London Fall and Spring students may apply for an internship in London.
 Internships usually consist of unpaid work at professionally relevant British organizations for three full work days per week for half of the semester.
 Internships are organized ahead of time on behalf of the student by the Temple partner in London, FIE (Foundation for International Education).
 Internships are found each semester within a variety of industry areas, such as public relations, marketing, journalism, theater, media and film and television or relevant departments within other companies.

 If you are planning on participating in an internship, you should read the internship placement preparation guide if you want to get a sense of the internship placement process or begin preparing your CVs and personal statements.

 If you’re curious as to what the internship experience may be like, Fall 2013 Londoner, Rob Monroe, reporting from London for TUTV, gives you an insiders perspective on the internship program, interviewing successful student interns, Tyler Lauletta and Marissa Pina (she even traveled to Kenya with her internship!) and International Internship instructor, Professor Mike Villiers-Stuart.
-The Temple Update episode aired on November 21, 2013 but this video starts on the Temple London story, which begins around the 9:08 mark.
+The Temple Update episode aired on November 21, 2013 but this video starts on the Temple London story, which begins around the 9:05 mark.

 Internship Placement Process